Tony-Kidd/Simple-Calculator/README.md

 # Simple-Calculator
-A simple calculator
-Very simple calculator that that does exactly what a calculator does, it calculates.
+A simple calculator that that does exactly what a calculator does, it calculates.